The Pre- and Post-Pandemic:

 Pandemic Sheds Light:

 In 2020, the COVID-19 pandemic unambiguously illuminated the severity of the ecological and humanitarian crises facing us and the planet today.

-For the first time in history, a human-triggered event shut down every country on earth nearly instantly, issuing a massive wake-up call for humanity.
+For the first time in history, a human-triggered event brought every country on earth to a standstill, serving as a monumental wake-up call for humanity.